noy-sternlicht/Debatable-Intelligence/README.md

 ### Reproducing paper results

+#### Run judges

-1. **Run judges**: We use `scripts/run_judge_models.sh` to run a judge (or multiple judges) over the data.
+We use `scripts/run_judge_models.sh` to run a judge (or multiple judges) over the data.
 The script receives a config file defining which models to run, what prompt to use, and so on.
 We provide an example at `src/zero_shot_config.json`.
 You can modify it as follows:

    ```text
      {"data_path": "data.csv",  # Path to the human annotated speeches
      "output_path": "output/judges_results/", # Where to save the results